 Housing is a human right.
-We need to make Northampton more affordable by increasing the housing stock, lobbying for the ability to change our property tax structure and encouraging or requiring affordable units in new developments.
+We need to make Northampton more affordable by increasing the housing stock and available options, lobbying for the ability to change our property tax structure and encouraging or requiring affordable units in new developments.

 I support these initiatives:

 Sixteen years ago I bought a two family house in Florence center with my partner at the time and another couple.
 Recently we were talking and shared that we thought this was one of the best decisions of our lives.
 Sharing expenses was the only way I could afford to live here, but the benefits of sharing a home went much further: we built more social connections and shared the work of home ownership.

 In the past 20 years, Northampton has gone from a place where people who grew up here and held working class jobs could afford to stay, to that being increasingly difficult.
 In order to live here now, you either need to have bought a house when the prices were cheaper or have a lot of money.
 If you rent, you face uncertainty about whether you'll be able to continue to afford to live here.